 While tuna salad seems somewhat unconventional as a filling for Japanese sushi rolls, it is actually a popular filling for onigiri and musubi (Japanese rice balls).
 The tuna salad is typically on the bland side, with a simple mixture of canned tuna and mayonnaise.
 Variations of this basic tuna salad might include onions, salt, and pepper, but any type of tuna salad may be incorporated into this recipe.
 If you have a favorite tuna salad recipe, by all means, test it in a sushi roll!

 The preparation time for this recipe assumes that prepared sushi rice is pre-made and ready for use.
 Simply steam rice ahead of time and season with bottled sushi vinegar or prepared dried sushi vinegar mix, both of which are available at Japanese grocery stores.

 These tuna salad sushi rolls are assembled similarly to any other type of rolled sushi.
 A bamboo sushi mat is needed to roll the sushi.

-- Wipe a knife with a wet cloth before slicing sushi.
+Wipe a knife with a wet cloth before slicing sushi.
 Cut the sushi roll into bite-size pieces.
-Garnish with gari shoga and serve with soy sauce.
+Garnish with gari shoga and sesame seeds, if using, and serve with soy sauce.